 Nuclear Extraction?
 What’s That?

 So, what exactly is nuclear extraction?
 Nuclear extraction is the process of separating the nuclear and cytoplasmic fractions of a cell.
-This procedure is used instead of whole cell lysis protocols (such as those using RIPA buffer), because whole cell lysis simply blasts the entire cell resulting in a mixture of cytoplasm and nucleus.
-Nuclear extraction can be useful for studying molecules that specifically interact with the nucleus, such as transcription factors which bind DNA.
+This procedure is used instead of whole-cell lysis protocols [such as those using radioimmunoprecipitation assay (RIPA) buffer], because whole-cell lysis simply blasts the entire cell resulting in a mixture of cytoplasm and nucleus.
+Nuclear extraction can be useful for studying molecules that specifically interact with the nucleus, such as transcription factors that bind DNA.

 In the good old days before commercialized kits, nuclear extraction was performed by whipping together a few standard lab ingredients.
 Of course, the procedure can still be performed this way (just hit google again and some home recipes should come up!).
 This article will hopefully help you to understand the rationale behind the steps in nuclear extraction.

-Firstly, cells are harvested by trypsinizing or scraping and then rinsed with PBS (the way you would normally harvest cells for whole cell lysis).
+First, cells are harvested by trypsinizing or scraping and then rinsed with phosphate-buffered saline (PBS).
+This is done the same way you would normally harvest cells for whole-cell lysis.
 As with all cell extraction protocols, you need to perform extractions on ice and with protease and phosphatase inhibitors.

 - Add detergent (such as NP40) and vortex to separate the nuclei from the cytoplasmic fraction.
 SDS is not recommended as it is denaturing, and the extracted proteins will not be in their native form.